iterative/dvc.org/content/docs/start/experiments-trail/experiments-1.md

                 python3 src/train.py
 ```

-The command tells DVC to create an experiment named `train`, with two parameters
+The command tells DVC to create an experiment named `train`, and that for any
-and a dependency to `data/images`.
-The command produces `metrics.json` as a
-special type of output.
-Basically it tells DVC that for any change in
-`data/images/`, `model.conv_units` or `train.epochs`, we run an experiment using
+change in `data/images/`, `model.conv_units` or `train.epochs`, we run an
-`src/train.py` that produces a new `metrics.json` file.
+experiment using `src/train.py` that produces a new `metrics.json` file.

 DVC creates `dvc.yaml` file and modifies `.gitignore` for Git to ignore certain
 artifacts.